EmanueleCuzzocrea/Quadruped_RaiSim/README.md

 # Autonomous Gait Transitions
-This technical report presents a simple framework for managing dynamic gait transitions for a quadruped robot.
+This technical report presents a simple framework for managing dynamic **gait transitions** for a quadruped robot.
 Controlling a legged robot with different gaits is a fundamental problem, which reinforcement learning techniques are successfully addressing.
-Another very important aspect concerns how and when to perform transitions between gaits completely autonomously by the robot, thus without requiring manual switching by an operator.
+Another very important aspect concerns **how and when** to perform transitions between gaits completely autonomously by the robot, thus without requiring manual switching by an operator.
 Here, the robot was trained to perform different gaits using **reward machines** technique.
-Meanwhile, a condition based on the **height difference** of the four feet, handled by an higher level control system, is used for **automatic gait switching**.
-The **ANYmal B quadruped** from
-ANYbotics was trained using the **Raisim simulator**.
+Meanwhile, a condition based on the height difference of the four feet, handled by an higher level control system, is used for automatic gait switching.
+The **ANYmal B quadruped** from ANYbotics was trained using the **Raisim simulator**.

 ## Reward Machines for Quadruped Locomotion
+Reward Machines can be used to specify the sequence of foot contacts required to perform a specific gait.
+So that, in our case we can introduce the variable $P = {PFL,PFR,PBL,PBR}$, where $p \in P$ is a Boolean variable, indicating whether the front-left (FL), front-right (FR), back left (BL), and back-right (BR) feet are in contact with the ground.

 ### Trot gait